xquintana/DumpReport/README.md

 It must be edited in order to specify the location of the debuggers.
 The rest of the parameters can be left as default.
 Some parameters like the PDB folder or the output file name can be overriden by command-line.

-### Xml Nodes
+### Xml nodes

-The nodes in the configuration file are:
+The nodes and attributes in the configuration file are:

 * __Config:__ Main node.
 * __Debugger:__  Supported debuggers are WinDbg.exe and CDB.exe.